datacommonsorg/data/scripts/eurostat/regional_statistics_by_nuts/population_density/README.md

 The cleraned csv is broken up into 3 major families of variables:
 1. Date: Subset of years from 1990 to 2018 with values in the original dataset
 2. GeoID: NUTS3 codes
-3. Count_Person_AsAFractionOfArea: float values
+3. Count_Person_PerArea: float values

 ### Notes and Caveats

 - There are breaks in the time series of the original dataset.
 Note =”b”, value=":"
 - There are estimated values in the original dataset.
 Note =”e”
-- Downloading csv from the browser includes the data for years 2014-2018.
-To get full access to all data points for years between 1990 and 2018 one must download the tsv file instead.
+- As written, we're imporing the estimated values as regular values.

 ### License